 Classical South Florida Hosts

 Julie Amacher's desire to introduce others to great music is what led her to radio.
-She began her professional broadcast career at a station in Sun Prairie, Wisc.
+She began her professional broadcast career at a station in Sun Prairie, WI.
 She went from rock 'n' roll to the Rocky Mountains, where she found her niche in public radio at KUNC in Greeley, Colo.
 Julie spent 13 years at KUNC, where she managed the announcers and their eclectic music format.
 During that time, she earned four national awards for best announcer.
 She joined Classical 24 in 1997 as a host and producer.
 She has managed the service since 2007.

 Scott Blankenship started his radio career in college when he began working as a volunteer at a local cable radio station, announcing alternative and new rock music.
 His love and appreciation of classical music began at public radio station KVNO in Omaha, where he spent 13 years in various on-air and management roles, five of those years as the morning drive-time host.